sauravgaursmith/ng2-emojify/README.md

 Here `emojiUrl` is path to the image which is to be used as emoji.
 An emoji file may be `.jpg`, `.png` and `.gif` file. `assets/emoji/` is `default` path used by this module.
 However you are free to give any full path to your emoji file.
-Now if you `message` like this- `this is my custom emoji. :myemojiId:`. `:myemojiId:` will be conveted to your custom emoji image.
+Now if you `message` like this- `this is my custom emoji. :myemojiId:`. `:myemojiId:` will be converted into your custom emoji image.

 ###### `IMPORTANT: Please note if you use "emojiId" that is reserved for the built-in emoji.
 It will override the built-in`

 ### To use emoji menu

 There is a tradition to use menu to select an emoji to send as message.
-Like in `Facebook`, `Twiiter`, `WatsApp` and ` Hangout` and so on. `ng2-emojify` has a built-in support for the same.
+Like in `Facebook`, `Twitter`, `WatsApp` and ` Hangout` and so on. `ng2-emojify` has a built-in support for the same.
 To use built-in menu support do this...

 ##### Add `Emotion` service to your component `.ts` file